The UK is a creative hub for VFX, and here at Norwich University of the Arts we’ve had some of the biggest names in VFX come to meet our students.

 BA (Hons) VFX is a future looking course, which will help you to create the astounding visual effects worlds you’ve seen in Hollywood films, stunning TV and impactful creative commercials.
 You will be able to translate your imagination into believable 3D environments and work towards making the VFX imagery of tomorrow, whether that’s creating work for film, architectural visualisations, or new VR applications.

-The course content has been guided by industry, with companies such as Double Negative, Framestore, MPC, Cinesite and George Lucas’s Industrial Light & Magic providing their insights.
+The course content has been guided by industry, with companies such as Double Negative, Framestore, MPC, Cinesite and ILM providing their insights through our special industry board.
 You will interact with some of these organisations during your studies with opportunities to attend guest presentations and work on live briefs.
 You will work using industry workflows as part of a production team, graduating with a VFX showreel to showcase your abilities to the world.

 “The BA VFX at NUA promises to bring together technology and creativity in new ways to ensure students have the skills and abilities for whatever the future VFX industry will throw at them.”

 Compositing Academy Trainer, MPC

 “It’s great to see NUA consulting the VFX industry about their new VFX degree course, and that they are looking to the future of the industry.
 As a VFX Supervisor who’s worked on a range of feature films I know how important it is to blend core art skills with technology to make great VFX work.”